MicrosoftDocs/WSL/WSL/wsl2-faq.md

 ## Can I access the GPU in WSL 2?
 Are there plans to increase hardware support?

 We have released support for accessing the GPU inside of WSL 2 distros!
 This means you can now use WSL for machine learning, artificial intelligence, and data science scenarios more easily when big data sets are involved.
-You can find a tutorial to [get started with GPU support here](./tutorials/gpu-compute).
+Check out the [get started with GPU support](./tutorials/gpu-compute.md) tutorial.
 As of right now WSL 2 does not include serial support, or USB device support.
 We are investigating the best way to add these features.

 ## Will WSL 2 be able to use networking applications?